ewhiley/wishlist/README.md

 ### Instructions on how to setup, configure and use your App.

 ## Details of planning process
+The details of our planning process are outlined in this section.

 ### Project plan & timeline